im-kaiross/llm-quote-personalities/README.md

 # LLM "personalities" - a bored student's first "paper"
->1: i'll use human pronouns because it's hard not to anthropomorphize them and the used pron's are what i felt like calling them, | 2: fuck grammar and formality, i write essays every other week, so i get to do what i want with my own writing
+>1: i'll use human pronouns if applicable because it's hard not to anthropomorphize them and the used pron's are what i felt like calling them, | 2: fuck grammar and formality, i write essays every other week, so i get to do what i want with my own writing

 # what do i mean by "personalities" for LLMs? and why did i do this?